 Toni Plante of Minnetonka, Minnesota, knows this pain well.
 On January 30, 2016, Toni’s 15-year-old daughter, Ana, took her own life.

-Two years later, the pain is still fresh.
+Three years later, the pain is still fresh.
 Recently, at a St. Louis Park cafe, Toni shows me pictures of her raven-haired daughter.
 Ana in a mud-splattered soccer jersey.
 Ana in a pool.
 Ana blowing out candles on a birthday cake.
 Ana posing with yellow smiley faces, her favorite symbol.
 Ana posing in red, her favorite color.

 “Look at how cute.
 I can’t stand it,” Toni says.
 “It makes me crazy to think about it.”